 - More compact: Is smaller (136x104mm vs 146x123mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 260g or 27 percent) and is thus easier to take along.

 - More affordable: Was introduced into a lower priced category (61 percent cheaper at launch).

 - More modern: Reflects 2 years and 9 months of technical progress since the D810 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D7500 emerges as the winner of the match-up (10 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D7500 comes out slightly ahead of the D810 (10 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the D810 or the D7500 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
 The table below summarizes the assessments of some of the best known camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon 80D« »||HiRec||84/100||4.5/5||4.5/5||4.5/5||Feb 2016||1,199|